Britain Gives Russia 'Until Midnight' To Explain Use Of Nerve Gas

 Johnson also said Britain's allies had given their support.
 He said that on Monday night, then-Secretary of State Rex Tillerson "made it very clear that he sees this as part of a pack of increasingly disruptive behavior by Russia – the reckless use of chemical weapons that stretches from Syria to the streets of Salisbury."

-Today, Russia's Ambassador Alexander Shulgin, who represents the Russian Federation at the Organization for the Prohibition of Chemical Weapons, urged British leaders "to reserve their propagandistic ardency to the internal audience."
+On Tuesday, Russia's Ambassador Alexander Shulgin, who represents the Russian Federation at the Organization for the Prohibition of Chemical Weapons, urged British leaders "to reserve their propagandistic ardency to the internal audience."

 The poisoning incident comes a decade after another former Russian spy, Alexander Litvinenko, was poisoned with a rare radioactive element and died in London.
 The official British report on that case found that Russian President Vladimir Putin had "probably" approved a plan by Russia's security service to kill the former FSB agent.